 When Peerless was taken over by Vifa (to become DST), he continued.

-At the beginning of the DST years, Peerless was modernized with computer network, etc. Prior to this, all file transfer was handled with floppy disks.
+At the beginning of the DST years, Peerless was modernized with computer network, etc. Prior to this, all file transfers were handled with floppy disks.
 Peerless was quite outdated at the time, suffering from years of bad economy.

 During tough times at Peerless, one of the most successful speaker units would be the XLS subwoofer, later modified with an 8 mm aluminium ring to make room for longer excursion and renamed the XXLS subwoofer.
 This product was a new design, with a cast aluminium basket and modified in different ways for many customers it overall sold in large numbers.
 Being made as 10 and 12 inch speakers, it wasn't exactly low-cost, but it was value for money and made both a high turnover as well as good profit for Peerless for many years.
 It became one of the best in the market, a reference for other designs.
 Knud played a significant role in this speaker design and eventually when Scan-Speak embraced lower cost products with their Discovery line, the XXLS subwoofer design was adopted, only modified very slightly (a new basket was designed which eliminated the alu ring, the voice coil used a titanium former instead of glass fiber and visually a dust cap matching other Discovery products was applied).